nakagami/goawabi/README.md

 `goawabi` is a morphological analyzer using mecab dictionary, written in Go.

-See also python wrapper `awabi` https://github.com/nakagami/awabi .
+See also an original Rust implementation `awabi` https://github.com/nakagami/awabi .

 ## Requirements and how to install